The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 h2 = 0:n

-bf = beta(h1 + h2 + 1, 2*n - h1 - h2 + 1) / beta(h1 + 1, n - h1 + 1) / beta(h2 + 1, n - h2 + 1)
+bf = beta(h1 + h2 + 1, 2 * n - h1 - h2 + 1) / beta(h1 + 1, n - h1 + 1) / beta(h2 + 1, n - h2 + 1)

-plot(h2, bf, t = "b", lwd = 2, xlab = expression(h[2]), ylab ="Bayes factor H0 vs H1")
+plot(h2, bf, t = "b", lwd = 2, xlab = expression(h[2]), ylab = "Bayes factor for H0 vs H1")

 Why is this not yet a complete Bayesian analysis?
 We haven’t considered the prior probabilities of \(H_0\) and \(H_1\).
 If we assume them equal, then the Bayes factor is also the posterior odds.
 But if we have strong prior beliefs that the coins are / aren’t similar, then the inference will be affected by the prior odds \(\textrm{Pr}(H_0)/\textrm{Pr}(H_1)\) as well.